Ian Lougher: TT victories

-TT career summary
+TT career summary (top 6 only)

 Duke Road Race Rankings

 Lougher was the most successful rider in the early years of the Duke Road Racing Rankings after its inception in 2002, winning a then-record three times in 2002, 2005 and 2006.
 This is in part due to both Ian Lougher's international successes and his willingness to travel, competing at races all over Ireland, the Isle of Man, England, and his native Wales.
 Lougher's record was subsequently beaten by rival Ryan Farquhar, who went on to win the rankings a total of seven times.